How Old Was Darth Vader When He Died?

 What Happened to Darth Vader’s Lightsaber After His Death

 During his final duel with Luke Skywalker aboard the second Death Star, Darth Vader’s red-bladed lightsaber was lost in battle.
-When Luke struck Vader down, he severed his father’s cybernetic hand—sending the weapon tumbling into the depths of the reactor shaft.
+When Luke struck Vader down, his blade severed his father’s cybernetic hand—sending the weapon tumbling into the depths of the reactor shaft.

 Moments later, the Death Star itself was engulfed in flame, destroyed by the Rebel Alliance.